Deltares/CoSMoS/docs/source/manual/modelcomponents.rst

 .. include:: examples/cosmos_folder.txt
        :literal:

-- *configuration/config.toml* contains the paths to the model executables and model database folder.
+- *configuration/config.toml* contains the paths to the model executables, model database and meteo folder.
 - *configuration/stations* contains the station xml files with observation station locations (see :ref:`Observation stations <stations>`).
 - *configuration/super_regions* contains super region files in which models can be grouped (see :ref:`Super regions <super_regions>`).
 - *configuration/webviewer_templates* contains webviewer templates that can be used for viewing CoSMoS model outputs (see :ref:`Webviewer <webviewer>`).
-- *jobs* is the folder where models run.
+- *jobs* is the folder in which the models are running.
 - *meteo/meteo_subsets.xml* contains the meteo sources (see :ref:`Meteo <meteo>`).
 - *scenarios* contains the model scenario folders with scenario input files and model results (see :ref:`Scenario <scenario>`).
 - *model_database* contains the individual model input files and model description (see :ref:`Models <models>`).